Sales training: 5 points of attention when training the sales team

 The most conventional format is face-to-face training, mandatory, given by a leader or external guest, in the form of a theoretical lecture, a more practical workshop with roleplays or even an activity between leaders and subordinates.

-The possibility of e-learning has been very attractive because, theoretically, it mobilizes less resources of time and money for the company.
+The possibility of e-learning has been very attractive because, theoretically, it mobilizes fewer resources of time and money for the company.
 But, in practice, it can end up being a wasted investment if there is no discipline.

 Online courses give the employee freedom to attend classes when it is most convenient, sometimes even at home.
 But you need to make a commitment: have a pre-set deadline for completion and ask all participants to present a certificate of completion, if any.